Update on Vaping Associated Lung Injury (VALI)

 The law, RCW 70.345, regulating vapor products will impact all tobacco retailers became effective June 28, 2016.
 It applies to items such as the ban on open displays, tasting restrictions, ad restrictions on coupons, as well as requirements for child-resistant packaging and labeling.
-The law regulates all vapor products, whether or not they contain nicotine and is intended to provide Washingtonians with consumer protection, child safety, and eliminating youth access.
+The law regulates all vapor products, whether or not they contain nicotine, and is intended to provide Washingtonians with consumer protection, child safety, and to eliminate youth access.

 In 2019, the legislature clarified the tax on tobacco products to include e-cigarettes, vape pens, and other vaping products, despite the fact that no tobacco or cigarette tax had been previously paid on these products.
 As of January 1, 2020, tobacco products (including vapor products) will be prohibited for use under the age of 21.